 The next stage

-After you have completed your treatment, you are ready to complete the rest of the residential programme, including intensive psychological therapy, this is not available at home.
+After you have completed your treatment, you are ready to complete the rest of the residential programme, including intensive psychological therapy, which is not available at home.

 Treatment For Alcohol Detox vs Alcohol Withdrawal